rotty11/Finder/README.md

-# Atom
+# Finder

-Atom is a parallel and distributed Binary Particle Swarm Optimization (BPSO) algorithm to EEG classification.
-The bioinspired procedure follows a master-worker scheme where the particles are distributed among the nodes of a cluster.
-Inside of each node, the application is able to parallelize the evaluation of the particles using all the CPU threads simultaneously, which provides 2 levels of parallelism.
+Finder is a collection of different wrapper approaches to EEG classification.
+These methods combine optimization methods for feature selection (GA, PSO, ABC, SA and ACO) and classification algorithms.
+The application includes a script whose objective is to analyze the appoaches to find those that present better trade-off between execution time, energy consumption and accuracy rate.

 ## Version